erick805/rickylau-dev/content/blog/react-hooks/index.md

 **2.** _Only call hooks from React functions or custom hooks._

 Since React components are re-rendered each time data changes, this means the **exact same hooks** must be called in the **exact same order** on every single render.
-If we wrapped it in a conditional or function, the state would sometimes be created and sometimes wouldn't be.
+If we wrapped our hooks in a conditional or function, the state would sometimes be created and other times wouldn't.

 **`useState()`** is a hook that lets you add React state to function components.